If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

 Did they come out ahead when the recession was over?
 Or were they really weak when it was over?
 If they did great, that's a good sign they might be able to come out on top again in the future.

 Learn How to Find Recession-Proof Companies to Invest In.
-Attend My 3-Day Virtual Workshop
+Attend My 3-Day Virtual Workshop.

-Is a Recession Likely in 2021?
+Is an Economic Recession Likely in 2026?

 Want to Learn More About How to Invest During a Recession?